Azure-Samples/load-testing-restricted-public-access/projects/web-app-auth/README.md

 The pipelines (Azure DevOps pipelines and Github Actions) running multi-tenant load testing includes the following steps:

-- deploy the infrastructure to test
+- deploy the infrastructure to test and build the services to test
 - deploy the load testing infrastructure
 - update the infrastructure for the load test
 - run the load testing